United States sanctions against China: Cyberattack actors

-"Teapot" oil refineries

-In March 2025, the U.S. Treasury Department sanctioned a Chinese "teapot" oil refinery, Shouguang Luqing Petrochemical in Shandong, and related executives for violations of international sanctions against Iran.
-In April 2025, the U.S. sanctioned another teapot oil refinery.

-Presidential memorandum restricting Chinese investment
+Restricting Chinese investment

 In February 2025, President Trump signed a national security presidential memorandum (NSPM), directing the Committee on Foreign Investment in the United States (CFIUS) to restrict Chinese investments in U.S. technology, critical infrastructure, health care, agriculture, energy, raw materials and other sectors.
 According to Bloomberg, the NSPM commits to using “all necessary legal instruments” in curbing such investments.